 Not all list posts are created equal.
 Some are informative, funny, engaging - and bridge the curiosity gap.
 And some… aren't!

 But people love them anyway.
 In fact, most listicles get higher clicks than other types of content - especially if the headline is short and catchy.
+It's not surprising that, listicles are one of the most popular forms of curated content.

 Writing high-quality content as lists posts means balancing information, humor, and entertainment.
 And it can be challenging to get that right.